This content is for members only, please login.

 On the implications of being attached to planet Earth.

-Fancy acronyms don’t imply intentional design.
+Weird names and fancy acronyms do not imply intentional design.

 A fall on your tether is one of the worst case scenarios for your SRT gear.
 Being above your anchor by any amount has severe consequences.
 Even a large lead fall has more rope to dissipate energy through.